Skip to content

 The goal is not to strengthen eye muscles.
 Eye muscles are already strong.
 Instead, neuro‑visual therapy works through neuroplasticity, the brain’s ability to learn, adapt, and reorganize to retrain how visual information is processed and used.
 Because neuroplasticity evolves throughout life, children, teens, adults, and seniors can all benefit from improved visual coordination, endurance, and processing.

-Who Benefits from Neuro‑Visual Therapy?
+Who Benefits from Neuro-Optometric Therapy?

 Patients who commonly benefit include: